 Photo Taking Tips & Sample Photos For Your Classified Ad

-Many people feel that pictures are the most important part of an ad when selling a vehicle, and I have to agree.
+Many people feel that photos are the most important part of an ad when selling a vehicle, and I have to agree.
 You only have one chance to make a first impression and you want it to be a good one!
-Here's a few tips and samples of do's and don'ts when it comes to photographing the vehicle you are selling, to capture some great shots.
+To capture some great shots, here's a few tips of do's and don'ts when it comes to photographing the vehicle you are selling.

-2. When taking full body shots of the vehicle, it's best to stand a good distance from the vehicle and zoom in, without cutting off any part of the car.
+4. When taking full body shots of the vehicle, it's best to stand a good distance of about 20 to 30 feet away from the vehicle and zoom just a bit, (if you have a zoom) without cutting off any part of the car.
+If you do not have a zoom, then you may want to stand a little closer to the car.

-3. We recommend the 5 pictures to include:
+5. We recommend the 5 pictures to include...

-- a side short or straight grill shot or rear shot, depending on the vehicle).
+3. Either a side shot, a straight front shot or rear shot, depending on your preference.

-- an interior shot (generally of the dash/console)
+4. An interior shot (generally of the dash/console or seats).

 Samples of "Do's" for taking pictures.